 - Avoid using words that help to identify IG in error messages, such as those produced by the entity in a StaticResponseHandler.
-For information, see StaticResponseHandler. - Use the lowest level of logging necessary.
-For example, consider logging at the ERROR or WARNING level, instead of TRACE or MESSAGE.
-For information, refer to Changing the global log level.
+For information, see StaticResponseHandler. - Reduce the global log level from TRACE or DEBUG to INFO.
+For information, see Changing the Global Log Level.

-Cross-site scripting
+Cross-Site Scripting

-When you are using a StaticResponseHandler, secure responses from cross-site scripting attacks, as follows:
+In Cross-Site Scripting (CSS) attacks, malicious scripts are injected into otherwise benign and trusted websites.
+When you are using a StaticResponseHandler, secure responses from cross-site scripting, as follows:

 - Sanitize any external input, such as the request, before incorporating it in the response. - Specify Content-Type in the headers property of StaticResponseHandler when an entity is used.
-(Required by default, from IG 7.) - Set the response header X-Content-Type-Options: nosniff to prevent the user agent from interpreting the response entity as a different content type.
+(Required by default, from IG 7.)

+- Set the response header X-Content-Type-Options: nosniff to prevent the user agent from interpreting the response entity as a different content type.
 (Set by default, from IG 7.) - Set a restrictive value in the Cache-Control response header.
 For example, setting Cache-Control: private indicates that all or part of the response message is intended for a single user and MUST NOT be cached by a shared cache.

-Compromised passwords
+Compromised Passwords

 Despite efforts to improve how people manage passwords, users have more passwords than ever before, and many use weak passwords.
-You are strongly encouraged to use a password manager to generate secure passwords.
 You can use identity and access management services to avoid password proliferation, and you can ensure the safety of passwords that you cannot eliminate.